 Having originally studied Theology and then Modern South Asian Studies at the University of Oxford, his research brings music and sound studies into conversation with the study of religion and Indian cultural history.
-He received his PhD from the Music Department at King’s College London, with a doctoral thesis on the impact of colonialism on Hindustani music in the nineteenth century.
-He was then awarded a Leverhulme Early Career Fellowship at the University of Oxford (2015-17), where he worked on music and aesthetics in the eighteenth century within his project “Beyond the Local: Vernacular Aesthetics in Late Mughal North India”.
+He received his PhD from the Music Department at King’s College London, and was then awarded a Leverhulme Early Career Fellowship at the University of Oxford (2015–17), where he worked on music and aesthetics in the eighteenth century within his project, “Beyond the Local: Vernacular Aesthetics in Late Mughal North India”.

-His wider work has explored musical culture in seventeenth- and eighteenth-century South Asia; the history of emotions; music in the theology and ritual of a Hindu sect, the Radhavallabh Sampraday; and music in Pakistani media and literature.
+Williams’ wider work has explored musical culture in seventeenth- and eighteenth-century South Asia; the history of emotions; music in Hindu theology and ritual; and Pakistani digital media and literature.
 His research languages are Hindi, Brajbhasha, Bengali, and Urdu.

-He is currently completing his first book, The Scattered Court: Hindustani Music in Colonial Bengal, which examines how Hindustani music evolved under colonialism.
+His first book, The Scattered Court: Hindustani Music in Colonial Bengal, examines how Hindustani music evolved under colonialism.
 The book reconstructs an interregional, multilingual conversation about the aesthetics of elite art music, and explores the movement of patrons, theorists, and musicians between Hindustan and Bengal.
 At its centre, the book provides a study of the court-in-exile of the last Nawab of Awadh, Wajid ‘Ali Shah, and the thirty years he spent in Calcutta (1856-1887) and traces the passage of musicians and musical practices from Lucknow to colonial Bengal.

 His second book project focuses on Ragamala, the early modern practice of imagining musical sound through poetry and painting.
 In particular, the book considers the longer history of writings on music in Classical Hindi (Brajbhasha), from c.1500 to 1900.

 More broadly, he has also written on Bengali musicology and religious rituals, eighteenth-century religious history, scribal and translation practices, courtesan poets, popular music in Pakistan, Bengali migrants in colonial Burma, the possibilities of global music histories, and the history of emotions.